es2025-s17-hu/es2025-s17-hu-r2/module-a.md

 In the DineEase staff admin interface, it is possible to list restaurant owner users as well as activate and deactivate the user.
 To do this, you need to create three endpoints:

 - get brief data of all users
 - get detailed information about a selected user
-- disable or deactivate a user
+- disable or activate a user

+### Restaurants

+In the admin interface you need to list the restaurants.
+To do this you need to implement the following endpoint:

+- get all restaurants by averaging the ratings (reviews) for each restaurant

 ### Plans